dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 Add to Source Control…
-   Creates the first version of a file in the source control database using the copy on the developer’s machine as the initial content.
+   Creates the first version of a file in the source control database using the copy on the developer's machine as the initial content.

 Remove from Source Control…
    Removes a file and its history from the database.